vexthecoder/OysterDetector/README.md

 > Oyster Detector does not require any external apps or programs to run.
 > You only need the .exe file from the [latest release](https://github.com/vexthecoder/OysterDetector/releases/latest).

+> [!NOTE]
+> Please use the Bootstrapper for the best experience.
+It will ensure you always have the latest version and asset dependencies.
+> You can download it from the [latest release](https://github.com/vexthecoder/OysterDetector/releases/latest) or [here](https://raw.githubusercontent.com/vexthecoder/OysterDetector/main/bootstrapper.exe).

 <br>

 <!--TRAFFIC-STATS-START-->